Make: A DIY Nature Explorer Kit (from a Shoebox!)

 This isn’t a necessary step, but it adds a bit of bright color and makes your trunk look a bit more finished.

-Prep your inner cardboard pieces for rubber band holders
+Prep your inner cardboard pieces for rubber band holders.

-Determine the placement of your nature explorer supplies.
-What would you like to hold in your explorer’s trunk?
-Place any items you’d like to include on your inner cardboard pieces and make small dots with a black pencil or marker on either side of each item as shown below.
+Place any items you’d like to include on your inner cardboard pieces and make small dots with a black pencil or marker on either side of each item, as shown below.
 This is where you’ll put your rubber band holders to hold each item securely in your box.

 Use the point of scissors or a large blunt needle to poke holes for each rubber band holder.

-Secure your elastic holders
+Secure the elastic holders.

 Cut each of your rubber bands.
 Thread the end of a cut rubber band through a wide-eyed needle, then push the needle through the holes you made for each rubber band holder.

 Put your supplies in the elastic holders to make sure they fit the way you’re expecting.
-Use hot glue to attach your cardboard squares to the inside of your shoebox.

 Once you’re happy with your setup, use a hot glue gun to attach the large cardboard squares to the inside of your shoebox as shown.